 So, now I have my own experience and success story with Pinterest, and I’d like to share with you some tips and tricks that you might find completely contradicting everything you’ve read before.
 But it works for me, and I hope it can help you drive traffic to your blog too!

 If you are interested in exploding your Pinterest traffic fast, you can get yourself set up for success with my Pinterest SEO Traffic Secrets packed with my personal know-hows and Pinterest hacks.

-The Internet is full of Pinterest tips which you could give to anyone – like to use vertical and long images or to add descriptions to each of your pins.
+The Internet is full of Pinterest tips that you could give to anyone – like to use vertical and long images or add descriptions to each of your pins.
 If you are blogging for a while, you probably already know these.
-I wrote earlier a very detailed post which explains who to make perfect images for Pinterest so you can check if what you are doing now is the most efficient for your growth strategy.
+I wrote earlier a very detailed post that explains how to make eye-catching images and pins for Pinterest so you can check if what you are doing now is the most efficient for your growth strategy.

-Let’s look at the things that I believe were the biggest factors which contributed to my Pinterest traffic growth.
+Let’s look at the things that I believe were the biggest factors that contributed to my Pinterest traffic growth.

 There are several ways to enable rich pins on your account, I’ll show you the one I used.

 Install Yoast SEO plugin for WordPress and set in its Social settings find the Facebook tab and click “Enable“ Open Graph.